MichaelSchmidle/lmix/README.md

 ## Overview 🌟

-LMiX is not just another AI chat interface - it's a platform for orchestrating rich interactions between multiple AI assistants, each with their own role, perspective, and knowledge state.
+LMiX is not just another AI chat interface - it's a platform for orchestrating rich productions between multiple AI assistants, each with their own role, perspective, and knowledge state.
 Think of it as a theater where you're the director, but your actors can evolve beyond their initial roles and even break the fourth wall.

 ## Core Concepts 🎯

 ### Worlds
-Define the stage for your interactions:
+Define the stage for your productions:
 - Settings and rules
 - Physical laws
 - Universal truths